 Moreover, despite receiving the benefits of using First Data or TYSY, clients can breathe a sigh of relief at the knowledge that all Customer Support will be handled by Payment Depot, which is known for its concierge-like treatment of its user base.

-As a result of its position as a reseller of First Data, customers of Payment Depot are able to take advantage the processor’s integration of Clover POS Systems.
-This means that Payment Depot’s users can expect the multidimensional assortment of offerings that have become synonymous with the Clover POS brand, including next day funding, online and mobile payments, e-commerce options, Virtual Terminals and Payment Gateways and more.
+As a result of its position as a reseller of First Data, customers of Payment Depot are able to take advantage of the processor’s integration of Clover POS Systems.
+This means that Payment Depot’s users can expect the multidimensional assortment of offerings that have become synonymous with the Clover POS brand, including next day funding, online and mobile payments, e-commerce options, Virtual Terminals, and Payment Gateways and more.

 Though it would be so simple to just say, “Everything,” the most incredible aspects of Payment Depot are not the things they offer, but the headaches from which they free their consumers.
 Payment Depot lets merchants wave goodbye (and say, “Good riddance”) to unwelcome elements that were once part and parcel for merchant account providers such as PCI compliance fees, statement fees, IRS reporting charges, and application fees.
-Simply stated, Payment Depot is great for all the things they are, but incredible for all the things they are not!
+Simply stated, Payment Depot is great for all the things they are but incredible for all the things they are not!